Have you ever thought about how many signs are needed at a wedding?

 And that is why chalkboard signs are so fantastic!

-DIY Wedding Chalkboard Menu Sign Tutorial
+Chalkboard Menu Sign Tutorial

 A few years ago we invited Lace and Likes to show us how to DIY your very own wedding menu board.
 They used to feature beautiful weddings, but have now transitioned to event designers and art directors.